 Don’t forget about Amex Offers

 Finally, remember to check your account for Amex Offers you might want to use.
 These offers let you earn additional cash back or Membership Rewards points on eligible purchases you make with your American Express credit card.
-Amex Offers are free to use, and they are extremely easy to activate with the Amex mobile app or within your online account management page.
+Amex Offers are free to use, and they are extremely easy to activate with the Amex mobile app or within your online account page.

 The bottom line

 Is the American Express Gold Card worth it?
 Only you can decide if the juice is worth the squeeze.
+However, if you’re a person that loves food more than travel, the Amex Gold may be a good option for you.

 Remember there are plenty of other rewards credit cards to consider, including ones with no annual fee.
 Several other American Express credit cards let you earn points in the American Express Membership Rewards program as well, so make sure to compare all your options before you apply.